jannickj/blog/1-frp/1-frp.md

 **Question:** If you have an event that occurs every hour, and the time is currently *15:13*, how many minutes is it since the last event occured? **13 minutes?**

-**Unfortunately** that is wrong, as we never specified when the events began we have nothing to base our predictions on.
+**Unfortunately** that is wrong, as we never specified a point of origin we have nothing to base our predictions on, since we don't know when the first of events started occuring.

 However lets for the purpose assume it started at *10:30* then we know that the last event must have occured at *14:30* and predicting the time since it occured is **trivial**, and can be written with the following formula.